Light and strange vector resonances from lattice QCD at physical quark masses

 In lattice QCD, the path integral defining the theory is evaluated numerically using Monte Carlo importance sampling.
-This is only feasible when the theory is defined in a discretized finite volume, with imaginary (Euclidean) time.
+This is feasible only when the theory is defined in a discretized finite volume, with imaginary (Euclidean) time.
 As a result, all extracted correlation functions carry these modifications.
 As we detail in the following, it is possible to reliably extract finite-volume energies from such correlators which, while still depending on the lattice spacing and finite volume, do not carry any effects of the metric signature.
-In a second step, following the seminal work of L\"uscher and its many extensions~\citep{\AllFV}, these finite-volume energies can be related to the $\pi \pi \to \pi \pi$ and $K \pi \to K \pi$ partial wave amplitudes.
+In a second step, following the seminal work of L\"uscher and its many extensions~\citep{\AllFV}, these finite-volume energies can be related to the $\pi \pi \to \pi \pi$ and $K \pi \to K \pi$ partial-wave amplitudes.

-A number of previous works have applied this workflow to investigate both the $\rho(770)$~\citep{\AllRho} and the $K^*(829)$~\citep{\AllKstar}.
-The calculation presented here is the first to directly use a physical implementation of both the light and strange quark masses, both in the definition of explicit quarks within the scattering hadrons (valence quarks) and the quark anti-quark pairs arising as quantum fluctuations (sea quarks).
+A number of previous works have applied this work flow to investigate both the $\rho(770)$~\citep{\AllRho} and the $K^*(829)$~\citep{\AllKstar}.
+The calculation presented here is the first to directly use a physical implementation of the light and strange quark masses, in the definition of both explicit quarks within the scattering hadrons (valence quarks) and the quark-antiquark pairs arising as quantum fluctuations (sea quarks).
 It is additionally the first study of both resonances that uses the domain-wall quark discretization~\citep{Shamir:1993zy,Furman:1994ky,Brower:2012vk}, which is known to have desirable chiral symmetry properties, making it easier to reach physical masses without losing stability in the calculation.